Close

 2.5.
 Any information about expected charges provided to the patient prior to treatment should include advice that the estimate is not guaranteed and the cost to the patient may increase if the planned procedure takes longer than expected or other procedures are required.

 2.7.
-In some instances, patients may have wrongly assumed that the fee for the dental service is fully or mostly covered by their health fund.
 Patients should be encouraged to contact their health fund to better understand applicable benefits and be afforded the time to give due consideration to the out-of-pocket costs of treatment before treatment commences.

 2.9.
-Dentists should ensure that a patient or the person responsible for the dental account has adequate capacity to give informed financial consent.
+Dental Practitioners should ensure that a patient or the person responsible for the dental account has adequate capacity to give informed financial consent.

 2.10.
-Dentists should take reasonable steps to confirm that patients have adequately understood the estimated cost of treatment.
+Dental Practitioners should take reasonable steps to confirm that patients have adequately understood the estimated cost of treatment.

 Policy Information